-AGRI 114 - Livestock Management Credit Hours: 3
+AGRI 114-Livestock Management

 Prerequisite: None.
-Course is a study of the segments of livestock production that identifies the essential ingredients needed by producers to raise productive and profitable livestock.
+A study of livestock production identifying the essential ingredients needed by producers to raise productive and profitable livestock.

-AGRI 116 - Animal Nutrition
+AGRI 116-Animal Nutrition

 Prerequisite: MATH 061 or equivalent placement score.
 Study includes the nutritional needs of livestock and the formulation of feeds, including hormones, antibiotics, minerals, vitamins, and other feed additives.